cjohnson318/cjohnson318.github.io/_posts/2025-05-02-calling-c-from-lua.markdown

 I've written C extensions for Python, but I've never done it for Lua before.
-The basic idea is that you write a function that takes the `lua_State *L` pointer, and returns an `int`, refering to the number of values it's pushing back onto Lua's stack.
+The basic idea is that you write a function that takes the `lua_State *L` pointer, and returns an `int`, referring to the number of values it's pushing back onto Lua's stack.
 Then you add some code to make your C code importable into Lua as a module.
 Finally, you compile your C code into a shared object and make it available to your Lua code, either in the same working directory,